Thursday, April 25, 2024

 This is an academic Marxist attempting some kind of updated development of Marxism.
 Lots of these innovations falter, so let's see if Nail hits it on the head and finds something further.
 There is much repetition in the book, much that has already been explained by other Marxists, it's highly abstract and includes a good amount of seemingly random points, so its not an easy book to read by any stretch.
 But he does make some good points.

 Nail describes 3 long-standing attacks on Marxism by anti-communists – that it is: 1) economically reductionist; 2) historically determinist; 3) Anti-environmental.
 All three are mostly based on crude ideologies promoted by reformist Soviet Communists so there's some smoke here.
 Yet many Marxists, including ones he cites, have answered these objections.
 His innovation is something he calls a 'materio-kinetic dialectics' - the study of motion and process in Marx, based on Marx's early doctoral thesis and notebooks on Epicurus.
 He thinks this will help Marxism address these attacks and errors.
-Nail claims Marx did not agree with Engels' dialectics of nature, but only addresses it in one slight paragraph.
+Nail claims Marx did not agree with Engels' dialectics of nature, but only addresses it in one slight paragraph so that is not convincing.

 Nail thinks Marx saw various levels of motion as the basic character of matter and also social / economic forms.
 Under capital movement, change, disruption and speed have vastly increased and spread in society.
 In his earliest work looking at Lucretius, Epicurus and Democritus, Marx rejected mechanical / determinist materialism; external God-like 'causes'; and matter as discrete particles or atoms.
 In this he argues against Aristotle and Democritus.
 He saw matter as an interactive and constant 'flow' of a 'three-fold' movement, not an isolated thing.
 It is not a metaphysics but it might remind some of quantum mechanics.
 This unitary perspective was carried over into Marx's later works, reflecting the constant interaction of humans, nature and society in a specific time-based, historical context.